by Tanya Singh

 So, whether you are an art collector or a businessman looking to invest your funds, knowing some basic information about the art market is a must.

 Difference Between Collecting Art And Investing In Original Art

 An art collector is somebody who has a genuine interest in fine art.
 He has sufficient background knowledge to make personal judgments over works of art and those personal opinions form the basis of his decision to invest in a particular work.
-An art investor on the other hand, is someone who has more knowledge of the economic aspect than aesthetics.
-He views art as a profitable commodity and his decisions are based on the performance of the work in the past and predictions for the future.
+An art investor, on the other hand, is someone who has more knowledge of the economic aspect than aesthetics.
+He views art as a profitable commodity and his decisions are based on the performance of the work in the past as well as predictions for the future.

 Therefore, investing in original art takes equal parts of knowledge about the financial aspect and a genuine connection to the work of art.
 As Kym Elphistone, the founder of [Art]iculate, a PR consultancy specializing in fine art, said, “Art collecting should be for the collector’s enjoyment in the first instance but there is no reason why it can’t also be a smart investment if you do your homework.”

 When To Invest In Original Art?

 If we consider art market performances of the past, the best time for investing in original art is when the market is uncertain.
 In other words, when inflation is on the rise, the art market does very well.
 However, there are some other, more important factors, that come into play when investing in original art besides timing.

 The kind of art you are purchasing is one of those factors and a very essential one, too.
 For example, the contemporary art market is extremely volatile which is exactly why it offers the most rewarding investments.
 Another factor is the presence of trends that influence the art market significantly.
 Two years ago, the art market was all about emerging artists.
 However, the speculation has gone down since then and people, especially those that are focused on investing rather than collecting, are once again starting to drift to established well-known artists.